beaucarnes/freeCodeCamp/curriculum/challenges/english/10-python/basic-python/escape-sequences-in-strings.english.md

 ---
 id: 5c55e842103ae886fa3ba948
 title: Escape Sequences in Strings
-challengeType: 1
+challengeType: 9
 ---

 ## Description
 <section id='description'>
 Quotes are not the only characters that can be <dfn>escaped</dfn> inside a string.
 There are two reasons to use escaping characters: First is to allow you to use characters you might not otherwise be able to type out, such as a backspace.
-Second is to allow you to represent multiple quotes in a string without JavaScript misinterpreting what you mean.
+Second is to allow you to represent multiple quotes in a string without Python misinterpreting what you mean.
 We learned this in the previous challenge.
 <table class="table table-striped"><thead><tr><th>Code</th><th>Output</th></tr></thead><tbody><tr><td><code>\'</code></td><td>single quote</td></tr><tr><td><code>\"</code></td><td>double quote</td></tr><tr><td><code>\\</code></td><td>backslash</td></tr><tr><td><code>\n</code></td><td>newline</td></tr><tr><td><code>\r</code></td><td>carriage return</td></tr><tr><td><code>\t</code></td><td>tab</td></tr><tr><td><code>\b</code></td><td>backspace</td></tr><tr><td><code>\f</code></td><td>form feed</td></tr></tbody></table>
 <em>Note that the backslash itself must be escaped in order to display as a backslash.</em>
 </section>